GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 ]
 ```

-By default, `skaffold` sets the tag for an image its related `git` tag if one is available.
+By default, `skaffold` sets the tag for an image to its related `git` tag if one is available.
 In this case, a `v1` tag was set on the repository.

 Similar information can be found in the `artifacts.json` file that was created by the `skaffold` command.
 You'll use that file in an upcoming step. <walkthrough-editor-open-file filePath="tutorial/artifacts.json">Click here to review artifacts.json.</walkthrough-editor-open-file>